List of sovereign states in the 1980s

 This is a list of sovereign states in the 1980s, giving an overview of states around the world during the period between 1 January 1980 and 31 December 1989.
 It contains 188 entries, arranged alphabetically, with information on the status and recognition of their sovereignty.
-It includes 171 widely-recognized sovereign states, 2 constituent republics of another sovereign state that were UN members on their own right, 2 associated states, and 13 entities which claim an effective sovereignty but are considered de facto dependencies of other powers by the general international community.
+It includes 171 widely recognized sovereign states, 2 constituent republics of another sovereign state that were UN members on their own right, 2 associated states, and 13 entities that claim an effective sovereignty but are considered de facto dependencies of other powers by the general international community.

 Sovereign states

 Other entities

 Excluded from the list above are the following noteworthy entities which either were not fully sovereign or did not claim to be independent: